 ABOUT US

 The Roller Derby World Cup is an international roller derby tournament formerly organized by Blood & Thunder magazine, and currently organized by the Roller Derby World Cup Planning Committee.
-Teams of amateur skaters from around the world compete for their respective nations.
+National and borderless teams from around the world compete for the Roller Derby World Cup trophy.

 So it begins.

 The inaugural 2011 Roller Derby World Cup was hosted by Toronto Roller Derby, and was held December 1 through 4, 2011, at The Bunker at Downsview Park in Toronto, Ontario, Canada.
-The 2011 Roller Derby World Cup had thirteen countries taking part.
+The 2011 Roller Derby World Cup had thirteen countries taking part and was the first tournament for many national teams.
 Each team sent a roster of 20 skaters, plus alternates, to take part.
-Though not affiliated with the Women’s Flat Track Derby Association, the World Cup was played and officiated under a ruleset developed and standardized by the WFTDA.
-Teams held tryouts during 2011 and started naming the rosters in August.
+Though not affiliated with the Women’s Flat Track Derby Association, the World Cup was and is played and officiated under a ruleset developed and standardized by the WFTDA.
+The event was live-streamed by DNN (Derby News Network).
 The participating countries were: Argentina, Australia, Brazil, Canada, England, Finland, France, Germany, Ireland, New Zealand, Scotland, Sweden, and the United States.
 It was won by USA Roller Derby, who beat Team Canada by a score of 336 points to 33 in the final.

 From 13 to 30!